mattmc3/themepack.fish/README.md

 fish_config theme (choose | demo | dump | list | save | show)
 ```

-themepak.fish is not meant to house every theme.
+themepack.fish is not meant to house every theme.
 Its intent is to expand the selection of themes you already get with Fish by including additional high-quality themes.
 This theme pack is designed to co-exist with other [properly constructed theme plugins](#fish-theme-plugin-conventions) without having to uninstall it to try a new theme.

 ## Installation